bitovi/hatchify/docs/core/PartialSchema.md

-# Schema Naming: Database, Service API, and UI
+# PartialSchema

+`PartialSchema` is a type that represents a Hatchify schema.
 This document describes the relationship between names in the schema and the resulting names used in the database, service APIs, and UI.
-We will first go over the general guidelines and then how specific parts in the schema relate to names in the database, service API, and UI.
+We will first review the general guidelines and then how specific parts in the schema relate to names in the database, service API, and UI.

 - [General Guidelines](#general-guidelines)
   - [Casing](#casing)